-CONFLICT OF INTEREST QUESTIONNAIRE For vendor doing business with local governmental entity FORM CIQ This questionnaire reflects changes made to the law by H.B.
+CONFLICT OF INTEREST QUESTIONNAIRE For vendor doing business with local governmental entity FORM CIQ This amenicans in reflects showed and to the law by U.S. or set the Boulet C. OFFICE USE ONLY This questionnaire reflects changes made to the law by H.B.
 23, 84th Leg., Regular Session.
-OFFICE USE ONLY This questionnaire is being filed in accordance with Chapter 176, Local Government Code, by a vendor who has a business relationship as defined by Section 176.001(1-a) with a local governmental entity and the vendor meets requirements under Section 176.006(a).
-Date Received By law this questionnaire must be filed with the records administrator of the local governmental entity not later than the 7th business day after the date the vendor becomes aware of facts that require the statement to be filed.
+This questionnaire is being filed in accordance with Chapter 176, Local Government Code, by a vendor who has a business relationship as defined by Section 176.001(1-a) with a local governmental entity and the vendor meets requirements under Section 176.006(a).
+By law this questionnaire must be filed with the records administrator of the local governmental entity not later than the 7th business day after the date the vendor becomes aware of facts that require the statement to be filed.
 See Section 176.006(a-1), Local Government Code.
-A vendor commits an offense if the vendor knowingly violates Section 176.006, Local Government Code.
+Date Received A vendor commits an offense if the vendor knowingly violates Section 176.006, Local Government Code.
 An offense under this section is a misdemeanor.
-1 Name of vendor who has a business relationship with local governmental entity.
-2 Check this box if you are filing an update to a previously filed questionnaire.
-(The law requires that you file an updated completed questionnaire with the app later than the 7th business day after the date on which you became aware that the orig incomplete or inaccurate.)
-3 Name of local government officer about whom the information in this section is being disc osed.
-Name of Officer This section (item 3 including subparts A, B, C, & D) must be completed for each officer v employment or other business relationship as defined by Section 176.001(1-a), Local Govern pages to this Form CIQ as necessary.
-A. Is the local government officer named in this section receiving or likely to receive taxable i income, from the vendor? ncome, other than investment Yes No B. Is the vendor receiving or likely to receive taxable income, other than investment income, from government officer named in this section AND the taxable income is not received from the loc Yes No C. Is the filer of this questionnaire employed by a corporation or other business entity wi government officer serves as an officer or director, or holds an ownership interest of one per Yes No D. Describe each employment or business and family relationship with the local government officer named in this section.
-4 R.fr.m Signature of vendor doing business with the governmental entity Date
+Name of vendor who has a business relationship with local governmental entity.
+Check this box if you are filing an update to a previously filed questionnaire.
+(The law requires that you file an updated completed questionnaire with the applater than the 7th business day after the date on which you became aware that the origincomplete or inaccurate.)
+Name of local government officer about whem the information in this section is being discle- inally filed questionnaire was Name of local government officer about whom the information in this section is being discle osed.
+Name of Officer This section (item 3 including subparts A, B, C, & D) must be completed for each officer we employment or other business relationship as defined by Section 176.001(1-a), Local Governing pages to this Form CIQ as necessary.
+A. Is the local government officer named in this section receiving or likely to receive taxable in income, from the vendor? ment Code.
+Attach additional Yes No B. Is the vendor receiving or likely to receive taxable income, other than investment income, from government officer named in this section AND the taxable income is not received from the loc Yes No C. Is the filer of this questionnaire employed by a corporation or other business entity will government officer serves as an officer or director, or holds an ownership interest of one percentage.
+Yes No D. Describe each employment or business and family relationship with the local government officer named in this section.
+4 Referen Signature of vendor doing business with the governmental entity iate